Allen-byte/ProAttUnet/README.md

 If you want to evaluate our model on different test sets, you could act as following steps:

 - create data in proper format that the model requires and then put it into the directory **test sets**
-- run the instructions in the recommend line: **python evaluation.py --model_name ./Best Models/ProAttUnet**
+- run the instructions in the command line: **python evaluation.py --model_name ./Best Models/ProAttUnet**

 And you will see the evaluation results later.
 Surely, you could modify the file as you want to adapt different situations.